-Figure 1-1, DevOps Lemniscaat.
+Figure 1-1, DevOps Lemniscate.

 The DevOps lemniscate provides an overview of the phases to be followed to continuously produce software.
-The DevOps Lemniscate is therefore a good basis for defining the concept of Continuous Learning.
+The DevOps Lemniscate is therefore a good basis for defining the concept of Continuous Everything (CE).

-Continuous Learning is one of the aspect areas of the Continuous Everything concept.
 The CE concept describes all phases of the DevOps Lemniscate in the form of activities to be performed continuously.
 Table 1-1 shows the relationship between the steps of the DevOps Lemniscate and the Continuous Everything aspect areas.